 -

-No, usually this is covered by the employer’s liability insurance.
+No, this is usually covered by the employer’s liability insurance.

-Can I also get pain and suffering?
+Can I also receive pain and suffering compensation?

-What if I was not entirely careful myself?
+What if I wasn’t completely attentive myself?

 Conclusion